 Genetic marker analysis experiments rely on the detection of changes in the length of a specific DNA fragment to indicate the presence or absence of a genetic marker.
-Our DNA Sequencing team offers a fast and reliable automated ready-to-run DNA fragment analysis service where fluorescently labeled DNA fragments are electrophoretically separated using the ABI3730xl Genetic Analyzer.
+Our DNA Sequencing team offers a fast and reliable automated DNA fragment analysis service where fluorescently labeled DNA fragments are electrophoretically separated using the ABI3730xl Genetic Analyzer.

 For selected applications (Microsatellite and MLPA), we also offer the final data interpretation as an add-on service.
 We perform quality DNA sizing, allele calling, and relative quantitation using the GeneMapper v4.0 analysis software package.